Greenser/TMDB-Box-Office-Prediction/README.md

 ## Description
 This project is made for Kaggle competition called TMDB Box Office Prediction.

-File TMDB-Box-Office-Prediction.ipynb contains the sulution programm (kernel).
+File TMDB-Box-Office-Prediction.ipynb contains the sulution (kernel).
-Folder "Data" contains datasets.
+Folder "Data" contains dataset.

 ## Requirements
 Requirements for running the program: